Azure/iot-identity-service/docs/running/aziot-certd.md

 - `[preloaded_certs]` - This section defines preloaded certs as a map of cert ID to URI.
 For example, if you have a device ID cert file that you want the service to make available to the other components, you would register that file in this section.

     Only `file://` URIs are supported at this time.
 Files must be in PEM format and can contain one or more certificates.

+- `[endpoints]` - This section defines endpoints for the services.
+For this service, there are two endpoints:

+    - The `aziot_keyd` value denotes the endpoint that the `aziot-keyd` service is accepting connections on (the same value as its own `endpoints.aziot_keyd` config)

+    - The `aziot_certd` value denotes the endpoint that this service will accept connections on.

+    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket that the service will bind to, or an `http` URI with a host (and optional port) that the service will bind a TCP socket to.

 Save this file to any location that is readable by the user you will run the service as.
 The service looks for this file by default at `/etc/aziot/certd/config.toml`, but it can be given a different path by setting the `AZIOT_CERTD_CONFIG` env var.